profsmith89/ctps/_sources/chap02.md

 Yes, this is a choice!
 The FSM diagram was meant to help us think about the problem.
 It was not meant to constrain our implementation.

+## Function composition

-**Function composition.** Once we have thought through the problem and outlined a sensible solution, implementing it is fairly straightforward.
+Once we have thought through the problem and outlined a sensible solution, implementing it is fairly straightforward.

 ```{code-block} python
 ---